 My vote for the best value goes to Aeroccino 4.
-You get a dishwasher-safe milk frother that can create various levels of milk froth for not much more than Aeroccino 3.
-I love the macchiato setting, which produces the best texture of milk.
+You get a dishwasher-safe milk frother that can create various levels of milk froth for a little more than Aeroccino 3.
+I love the hot milk setting, which produces the best texture of milk.
 Plus, the spout makes it easier to work on your latte art skills.
 Moreover, the Aeroccino 4 milk frother is more durable thanks to the stainless steel exterior and ceramic interior, and it’s easier to maintain because it’s dishwasher safe.

 How Does Aeroccino Milk Frother Compare To A Traditional Steam Wand?

 The Nespresso Aeroccino 3 and 4 are much easier to use than a traditional steam wand.
 Just pour in the milk and push a button.
 Plus, the steam wand adds water to the milk, which doesn’t happen with a frother.